CristianBerceBLV/CristianBerceBLV/README.md

 - 👋 Hi, I’m @CristianBerceBLV
-- 👀 I’m interested in HTML, R, visualisations of general statistics
+- 👀 I’m interested in Bash scripting, HTML, R, visualisations of general statistics
 - 🌱 I’m currently learning Java - currently learning and experimenting with ApexCharts and D3.js.
 - 💞️ I’m looking to collaborate on R or Java projects
 - 📫 How to reach me: Reach out to me on GitHub